SQL Server 2012, due out sometime in

 Top 10: New Features in SQL Server 2012

-1. Simplified editions -- SQL Server 2012 will be delivered in three main editions: Enterprise, Business Intelligence, and Standard.
+The release of Microsoft SQL Server 2012 brings a whole host of important changes to Microsoft's enterprise data platform, including changes in the editions that Microsoft will offer as well as a new licensing model.
+In addition, SQL Server 2012 introduces many performance, business intelligence (BI), and development enhancements.
+Here's a rundown of the top 10 most important new features in SQL Server 2012.1.
+Simplified editions -- SQL Server 2012 will be delivered in three main editions: Enterprise, Business Intelligence, and Standard.
 The Enterprise edition contains all of the product's features.
 The Business Intelligence edition contains all of the BI capabilities but lacks some of the higher-end availability features.
 The Standard edition provides basic relational, BI, and availability capabilities.
 Microsoft has retired the Datacenter, Workgroup, and Standard for Small Business editions but will continue to provide the Developer, Express, and Compact Editions.
 The Web edition will be offered only to web hosting providers who have a Services Provider License Agreement (SLPA).

 2. Processor core licensing model -- With SQL Server 2012, Microsoft has moved away from counting sockets to a new core-based licensing model.
 The Enterprise edition can be licensed only per core.
 The list price is $6,874 per core.
 The Business Intelligence edition is licensed only per server; it goes for $8,592 per server.
 You must also purchase Client Access Licenses (CALs) per user.
 The CAL price has increased to $209 per CAL.
 The Standard edition has the option of being licensed either per core or per server; it costs $1,793 per core or $898 per server.